fluidattacks/makes/README.md

     - Vendor artifacts
     - Accounts / Credentials / Secrets

-  That most tools in the market cannot fetch, configure, and setup in an easy/automated/secure way, and most of them do not even support a way of declaring such dependencies.
+    Tools normally cannot fetch, configure, or setup such dependencies in an easy, automated, secure way.
+    They just build or install.

-- Have tens to hundreds of developers working across the globe from different setups, stacks and operative systems.
+1. Real world production systems have tens to hundreds of developers.
+    They work across the globe from different machines, stacks and operative systems.

-  And most tools cannot guarantee all of them an **exactly equal** developing environment.
+    Tools normally cannot guarantee all of them an exactly equal, comfortable developing environment.

-- Have tens to thousands of production servers that need to be deployed to.
+1. Real world production systems have tens to thousands of production servers that need to be deployed to.

-  And most tools just cover the: How to build? and not the: How to deploy?.
+    Tools normally  cover the: How to build? and not the: How to deploy?
+    (or the other way around).

-- Made of several micro-components that one need to orchestrate correctly, or fix sunday morning, instead of sharing with family :parasol_on_ground:.
+1. Real world production systems are made of several micro-components that one need to orchestrate correctly, or fix sunday morning, instead of sharing with family :parasol_on_ground:.

-- Need to be **reliable** and **100% available**.
+1. Real world production systems need to be **reliable** and **100% available**.

+    But how with so much friction?

-You can instead use [Nix][NIX] which features:
+You can use [Nix][NIX] instead, which features:

-- A single build-tool for everything
+1. A single build-tool for everything

-- Easy, powerful, modular and expressive dependency declaration.
+1. Easy, powerful, modular and expressive dependency declaration.
     From compilers to vendor artifacts.

-- Guarantees each developer an **exact**, [reproducible][REPRODUCIBLE_BUILDS] environment in which to build and run stuff.
+1. Guarantees each developer an **exact**, [reproducible][REPRODUCIBLE_BUILDS], comfortable environment in which to build and run stuff.
-  Isolating as much as possible, reducing a lot of bugs along the way.
+    Isolating as much as possible,
+    reducing a lot of bugs along the way.
-- Defines a way for you to deploy software **perfectly**.
+1. Defines a way for you to deploy software **perfectly**.

-- And therefore helps you build **reliable** and **100% available** systems.
+1. And therefore helps you build **reliable** and **100% available** systems.

 So, if [Nix][NIX] is that powerful: Why [Makes][MAKES], then?

-[Makes][MAKES] wraps [Nix][NIX]
-in an opinionated way
-that allows users and developers to get things done, fast.
+1. [Makes][MAKES] stands on the shoulders of [Nix][NIX].

+1. [Makes][MAKES] is **specialized** on creating [CI/CD][CI_CD] systems
+    that deliver **reliable** software to your end-users.

-It incorporates common workflows for formatting, linting, building, testing, managing infrastructure as code with terraform, deploying to Kubernetes clusters, creating development environments, etc.
+1. [Makes][MAKES] incorporates common workflows
+    for formatting, linting, building, testing, managing infrastructure as code with [Terraform][TERRAFORM],
+    deploying to [Kubernetes][KUBERNETES] clusters,
+    creating development environments, etc.
-With as little code as possible.
+    You can enable such workflows in a few clicks, with as little code as possible, in many providers.

-[Makes][MAKES] tries to hide all the unnecessary complexity so you can focus on the business logic.
+1. [Makes][MAKES] hides unnecessary boilerplate and complexity so you can focus on what matters:
+    **Adding value** to your **customers**, daily!

 # Goal